West Virginia transgender sports ban halted during appeal

 Last month a federal judge dissolved the preliminary injunction, which he had issued in July 2021.
 The judge also ruled the law did not violate Title IX, the landmark gender equity legislation of 1972.

+As for Title IX, which authorizes sex-separate sports, “[t]here is no serious debate that [its] endorsement . . . refers to biological sex.”
+Id. at 21–22.
+Like the alleged interest put forth by the state in this case, the goal of Title IX “was to increase opportunities for women and girls in athletics.”
+Id. at 21 (citing Williams v.
+Sch.
+Dist. of Bethlehem, Pa., 998 F.2d 168, 175 (3d Cir.
+1993)).
+Thus, I could not, and still cannot, find that the Act, “which largely mirrors Title IX, violates Title IX.”
+Id. at 22.

-The ACLU and its West Virginia chapter filed suit on behalf of an 11-year-old transgender girl who hoped to compete in middle school cross-country in Harrison County.
-The lawsuit named the state and county boards of education and their superintendents as defendants.
+The ACLU and its West Virginia chapter filed suit on behalf of an 11-year-old transgender girl who hoped to compete on Bridgeport Middle School’s cross-country team.
+The lawsuit named the state and Harrison County boards of education and their superintendents as defendants.

 More than a dozen states have passed laws banning or restricting transgender athletes’ participation in sports based on the premise that they have an unfair competitive advantage, despite a lack of widespread cases.